E-Polynomials of Generic $\text{GL}_n\rtimes\!<\!\sigma\!>\!~$-Character Varieties: Branched Case: Introduction

 In \cite{HRV}, a symmetry in the conjectural mixed Hodge polynomial was observed, which is called the curious Poincar\'e duality.
 Hausel and Rodriguez-Villegas further conjectured that this symmetry can be upgraded to a symmetry in the mixed Hodge structure, which they call the curious Hard Lefschetz.

 Then a remarkable observation was made by de Cataldo, Hausel and Migliorini, that the curious Hard Lefschetz for character varieties resembles the relative Hard Lefschetz for Hitchin fibrations.
 This led to the P=W conjecture \cite{dCHM}, claiming that the perverse filtration on the cohomology of Dolbeault moduli space coincides with the weight filtration on the cohomology of character variety under the non abelian Hodge correspondence.
-A lot of partial results have recently been obtained towards this conjecture.
+This conjecture has recently been settled by Maulik-Shen \cite{MS} and Hausel-Mellit-Minets-Schiffmann \cite{HMMS} indenpendently.

 The assertion in part (i) of Conjecture \ref{Conj-HLRV} concerning the polynomial property of $\mathbb{H}_{\bs\mu}(z,w)$ has been proved by Mellit in \cite{Me1}.
 Part (ii) of Conjecture \ref{Conj-HLRV} has been proved by Mellit in \cite{Me2}.
 The specialisation of part (iii) to Poincar\'e polynomials has been proved by Mellit and Schiffmann by counting Higgs bundles over finite fields.
 See \cite{Me3}, \cite{Me4} and \cite{Sch}.